JerryDot/Lecture-Notes/Nietzsche/N-L2.md

 N implies that earlier approaches involve appeals to something "behind" the world.
 Eg God approaches; Kantian ethics.
 For N any appeals to God are off the table - any form of theism is simply intellectually incredible "not our reasons but our tastes".
 He doesn't "argue" against the existence of god - he takes it as a premise.

-Kantian - we live as an empirical self in a causal world; but we have a neumenal self that stands outside ordinary space and time.
+Kantian - we live as an empirical self in a causal world; but we have a noumenal self that stands outside ordinary space and time.
 This is radically free and therefore capable of making all sorts of rational judgements.
 N thinks this is also implausible

 WHAT DOES QUA MEAN (QUAY?)